tanishatewari/BlinkIT-analysis/README.md

 Tech Stack:
 The dashboard was build using the following tools and technology:
 a.
-SQL (MySQL) – for querying, data cleaning, and KPI calculation
+SQL (MySQL) – for querying, data cleaning, and KPI calculation,
 b.
-Power BI – for creating interactive dashboards and visual analysis
+Power BI – for creating interactive dashboards and visual analysis,
 c.
-Power query - data transformation and cleaning layer for reshasping and preparing data
+Power query - data transformation and cleaning layer for reshaping and preparing data,
 d.
-DAX(data analysis expressions) - used for calculated measures
+DAX(data analysis expressions) - used for calculated measures,
 e.
-Microsoft Excel / CSV – for initial data handling
+Microsoft Excel / CSV – for initial data handling.

 Data Source:
 Dataset: Blinkit Sales Data – Kaggle